bmidget/kohana-formo/guide/formo.overview.md

 ### Validator

-The validator class carries the ability to add and remove rules, callbacks and filters as well as how to run them.
+The validator class carries the ability to add and remove rules as well as how to run them.
 This class also keeps track of errors.

 ### Form/Field